-Access My Canada Life at Work to obtain a personalized claim form or obtain the dental claim form from the employer, complete the claimant's portion and have the dental service provider complete the provider's statement.
+Access GroupNet for plan members to obtain a personalized claim form or obtain the dental claim form from the employer, complete the claimant's portion and have the dental service provider complete the provider's statement.
 The form should then be sent directly to Canada Life.

 If you prefer, you can submit the claim online (for expenses incurred in Canada) by entering the information on the completed claim form.
-To use this online service you will need to be registered for My Canada Life at Work and signed up for direct deposit of claim payments with eDetails.
+To use this online service you will need to be registered for GroupNet for plan members and signed up for direct deposit of claim payments with eDetails.
 For online claim submissions, your Explanation of Benefits will only be available online.
 Online claims must be submitted to Canada Life as soon as possible, but no later than 6 months after you incur the expense.
 You must retain your receipt for 12 months from the date you submit your claim to Canada Life as a record of the transaction, and you must submit it to Canada Life on request.